-Definitions have the same meaning as defined by FAO, ISPM 5.
+Definitions have the same meaning as defined in ISPM 5.
 Glossary of phytosanitary terms or the Act unless set out below.
 Derived forms of terms set out in the aforementioned sources, e.g. inspect from inspection, are considered to have the same meaning as the defined term.

-Arrives in New Zealand
+Arrive in New Zealand